Tom Werner: The Boston Red Sox and Fenway Sports Group

 Werner returned to baseball in 2001, part of a group that included former Orioles and Padres CEO Larry Lucchino and Florida Marlins owner John W. Henry which made a successful bid to purchase the Boston Red Sox.
-Their bid, which totaled $700 million (including $40 million in assumed debt) was accepted by MLB on December 20, 2001, with formal approval coming on Feb.
-27, 2002.
+Their bid, which totaled $700 million (including $40 million in assumed debt) was accepted by MLB on December 20, 2001, with formal approval coming on February 27, 2002.
 Henry served as principal owner, Werner was named chairman and Lucchino became club president and CEO, a collaboration that generated a historic level of success.

 The new ownership group had been the only prospective purchasers committed to saving Fenway Park, the team's historic home, and after three years of making substantial improvements to the ballpark, the owners made a long-term commitment to remain in Fenway, leading to more than $400 million in improvements during the first 17 years of their tenure.

 After the ballclub spent the 2002 season under interim GM Mike Port, who replaced Dan Duquette, the new ownership group promoted 28-year-old Theo Epstein, making him the youngest GM in baseball history.
 The Red Sox lost the 2003 ALCS in seven games to the New York Yankees in Epstein's first season, but under new manager Terry Francona overcame a three games to none deficit to the New York Yankees to win the 2004 ALCS, then defeated the St. Louis Cardinals for their first World Series title since 1918.
 World Series titles followed in 2007, 2013 and 2018.

-After leaving the Red Sox in 2011, Francona criticized Werner for his focus on TV ratings, quoting Werner in an 2010 meeting as saying: "We need to start winning in a more exciting fashion."
+After leaving the Red Sox in 2011, Francona criticized Werner for his focus on TV ratings, quoting Werner in a 2010 meeting as saying: "We need to start winning in a more exciting fashion."
 Francona also criticized Werner for exaggerating his role in Red Sox management:Werner was constantly trying to assert his importance.
 When the Henry group first purchased the Red Sox, Werner hired a public relations firm to get his name in the local newspapers.
 When stories were written about Henry or the Red Sox, he was known to call writers and ask, "Why didn't you mention me in your story?"